NEOS (Austria): Ideology and policies

 In a 2016 analysis by the University of Vienna, political scientists David Johann, Marcelo Jenny, and Sylvia Kritzinger described NEOS as a "classic party of the centre".
 The authors placed the party's programme and electorate as between those of the ÖVP and Greens.
 They noted overlap with the ÖVP in economic and tax policy, and with the Greens in social and education policy.
 NEOS voters, even in surveys on a simple left-right scale, were very similar to ÖVP voters; mostly in the centre of the political spectrum, though with a slight tendency to the left compared to ÖVP voters.
 By locating NEOS between the ÖVP and the Greens across different policy areas, they stated the party can "be seen as representing a modern, liberal affluence."

-In its party statute, NEOS describes itself as a democratic movement that "represent[s] a political culture of respect, in which readiness for discussion, undogmatic solution orientation and freedom of expression count as well as transparency and the participation of people in all processes of opinion formation."
+In its party statute, NEOS describes itself as a democratic movement that "represents a political culture of respect, in which readiness for discussion, undogmatic solution orientation and freedom of expression count as well as transparency and the participation of people in all processes of opinion formation."
 The party commits itself to "democracy, rule of law, and environmentally sustainable free market economics; freedom, personal responsibility, sincerity, equal opportunities, fairness, fraternity and sustainability, and diversity".
 The statute cites the goal of "bring[ing] the country back together with the citizens, to bring a new style and new forms of participation into politics."
 The party is pro-European, and supports in principle the creation of a federal Europe.